USDA-ARS-GBRU/QTLsurge/README.md

 # QTLsurge
 Software for iterative genotyping design in a QTL-seq experiment

-QTLsurge supplies a visual design platform for the iterative QTL-seq approach.
-Using biparental large population and low-depth, genes can be discoverd through PCR amplicon iteration.

 ## Installation and Implementation:

 QTLsurge is designed to be run under RStudio as a Shiny app.

-0. Install dependancies zoo, ggplot2, and shiny unless already installed
+0. Install dependancies RStudio then zoo, ggplot2, and shiny unless already installed
-1. Download the R code, QTLsurge.R
+1. Download the R code, QTLsurge.R and vcf2freq.R
 2. Open QTLsurge.R in RStudio
 3. Press "Run App" button

 ## Required input

  QTLsurge requires a tab delimited file containing chromosome ID in the first column, SNP location in the second column, high-bulk allele frequency in the third column, low-bulk allele freqency in the fourth column, and absolute delta SNP value in the fifth column.
 Users may run the following pipeline or any tool/pipeline to generate the VCF file from their sequencing data.
 However, the AD tag should be present.
 It is not a default tag for most of tools.
+If you are not comfortable with commandline tools, you will want to collaborate with someone in order to generate the input format.

 		#map reads to reference.fa using bwa or bowtie to generate highBulk.bam and lowBulk.bam
         samtools faidx reference.fa #creates index